 I love Penrod because of its team-driven culture.

-Whether she’s traveling or working out of the company’s headquarters in Milwaukee, Renee enjoys the problem-solving aspects of her work and finds the position incredibly rewarding.
+Whether she’s working from home, the office, or remotely, Renee enjoys the problem-solving aspects of her work and finds the position incredibly rewarding.
 “I’m definitely a problem-solver and I liked coming into a company that was looking for people like me,” she says.
 She also enjoys interacting with different companies to learn about the specifics of what they do and how her team can help them.